 The Fan Speed Set Up controls are located on the lower section of the Unit Control Board (UCB).
-See Fig. 6 for location.
+See Fig. 8 for location.

 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required.
-2. Using the chart on the Fan Speed Set Up labels (see Fig. 7), calculate the vdc from the cfm and ESP for the base unit.
-3. If installing any accessories listed at the bottom of the Fan Speed Set Up label, add accessory vdc to base unit vdc in upper portion of label.
-For electric heaters use only one adder. (ex.
-2 stage heater uses only 2 stage adder, not 1 stage plus 2 stage).
+2. Using the chart on the Fan Speed Set Up labels (see Fig. 9), calculate the vdc from the cfm and ESP for the base.
+3. If installing any accessories listed at the bottom of the Fan Speed Set Up Label, add accessory vdc to base unit vdc in upper portion of label.